 In support of the initiative, Rhodri Mogford, Senior Publisher for History at Bloomsbury Academic, will host a workshop on turning a PhD thesis into a scholarly monograph, followed by a ‘demystifying academic publishing’ Q and A. This will be a virtual event and open to all.

-The workshop is scheduled for 2pm (UK time) on Wednesday 5 October 2022, with details on how to register for this session available soon.
+The workshop is scheduled for 2pm (UK time) on Wednesday 5 October 2022.
+Register for the event using the red button at the top of the page.